chintitomasud3/MyNotes/Security Concepts/threat,Vulneability.md

 3. **Means**: The resources, skills, and tools that a threat actor has at their disposal to carry out an attack.

 By analyzing Motive, Opportunity, and Means, a company can better prepare for and mitigate threats.

+# Vulnerability

+A vulnerability is a weakness or gap in a system that can be exploited by a threat.
+It is a flaw that makes an asset susceptible to damage.

+## Example
+- Continuing with the house analogy, a vulnerability could be an unlocked door or an open window that a burglar can easily access.
+- An outdated software application with known security flaws is another example of a vulnerability.